Simplicial Homology of Random Configurations: Motivation

 Our method goes as follows: We write the numbers of $k$-simplices (i.e. points, edges, triangles, tetrahedron, etc) as iterated integrals with respect to the underlying Poisson process.
-Then, the computation of the means simply reduces to the computation of deterministic iterated integrals thanks to Campbell formula.
+Then, the computation of the means is reduced to the computation of deterministic iterated integrals thanks to Campbell formula.
 By using the definition of the Euler characteristic as an alternating sum of the numbers of simplices, we find its expectation.
 The point is that even if the summing index goes to infinity, the expectation of $\chi$ depends only on the $d$-th power of the intensity of the Poisson process where $d$ is the dimension of the underlying space.
 By depoissonization, we obtain the exact values of the mean number of simplices of any order and then the mean value of the Euler characteristic for Binomial processes.
 Using the multiplication formula of iterated integrals, one can reproduce the same line of thought for higher order moments to the price of an increased complexity in the computations.
-We obtain closed form formulas for the variance of the number of $k$-simplices and of the Euler characteristic and series expansions for higher order moments.
+We obtain closed form formulas for the variance of the number of $k$-simplices and of the Euler characteristic and a series expansion for third order moments.
+Our method is a priori suitable for any higher order moments but the computations become much involved.
 Using Stein's method mixed with Malliavin calculus, we generalize the results of~\cite{MR1986198} by proving a precise (i.e. with speed of convergence) CLT for sub-complexes count.
 As expected, the speed of convergence is of the order of $\lambda^{-1/2}$.

 The paper is organized as follows: Sections 2 and 3 are primers on algebraic topology and Malliavin calculus.
 In Section 4, the average number of simplices and the mean of the Euler characteristic are computed.
 This is sufficient to bound the tail distribution of $\beta_0$ using concentration inequality.
-Section 5 applies the Malliavin calculus in order to find the explicitly expression of second order moments of the number of $k$-simplices and the Euler characteristic.
-Using the same strategy, in Section 6, we find the expression for the $n$-th order moment of the number of simplices.
+Section 5 applies the Malliavin calculus in order to find the explicit expression of second order moments of the number of $k$-simplices and the Euler characteristic.
+Using the same strategy, in Section 6, we find the expression for the third order moment of the number of simplices.
 In Section 7, we prove a central limit theorem for the number of occurrences of a finite simplex into a Poisson random geometric complex.